Initify/landing-page/README.md

 </div>

-Welcome to the rapidops-clone repository! rapidops-clone is a visually stunning website built using React.js, TypeScript, Redux, Tailwind CSS and Firebase.
-The project is a front-end development endeavor and can be found on [GitHub](https://github.com/itsme-Subid/rapidops-clone).
+Welcome to the initify repository! initify is a visually stunning website built using React.js, TypeScript, Redux, Tailwind CSS and Firebase.

 ## Getting Started